 There’s often a queue for tickets outside the main entrance but it’s well worth the wait.

-Restored on its hundredth anniversary, this bridge is a significant attraction in Budapest and was the first permanent bridge to link Buda and Pest in 1849.
-The chain bridge was designed by English engineer William Tierney Clark and was completed in 1849.
-This is a must-visit for every tourist who comes to the city.
+The Chain Bridge was designed by English engineer William Tierney Clark and is a must-visit for every tourist who comes to the city.

 The Castle District in Buda is the ancient kernel of the capital’s right-bank settlement.
 The Royal Palace houses different museums and exhibitions.
 The Castle District is one of the most visited tourist attractions in Budapest.
 Walking over it at night gives you a magnificent view of the Buda Castle.